 Grammy Award-winner David Phelps, BM ’92, played Quanah Parker, the last Comanche chief, in the musical Quanah: The Parker Family Saga, which premiered in April at the Irving [TX] Arts Center Carpenter Performance Hall.
 The script was written by Grammy Award-winning country music legend Larry Gatlin.

-Jeffery D. Price, BBA ’92, was named one of the nation’s top nancial advisors for the fifth consecutive year.
+Jeffery D. Price, BBA ’92, was named one of the nation’s top financial advisors for the fifth consecutive year.
 Price was recently recognized in Barron’s Magazine as part of its annual America’s Top 1,200 Advisors: State-by-State.
 He and his wife Cara reside in Flower Mound, TX.
 Their son, Connor, is a sophomore at Baylor.
-Contact at email@example.com.
+Contact at firstname.lastname@example.org.